MrValdez/Roshambo/README.md

 ##International RoShamBo Test Suite changes to accomodate Python

-*Python.c* holds most of the Python interface.
+*Python.c* holds the cPython interface and the RPS library.

 At the start of **main()**, Python is initialized.
-The python function **isVerbose()** and the corresponding verbose valuable is set.
+The python function **isVerbose()** and the corresponding verbose variable is set.

 The *argv* is checked.
-This contains the filename for the Yomi configuration file that will modify the AI's behavior (see the section below for more information)
+This contains the filename for the Yomi configuration file that will modify the AI's behavior (see the section below for more information).

 Finally, Python interface is properly closed when the test suite exits.